pdf4me/n8n-nodes-pdf4me/README.md

 - Remove borders from scanned documents
 - Process product images for e-commerce
 - Create thumbnails and optimized images
+- Add watermarks to images for branding
+- Extract text from images using OCR

 ### Automated Workflows
 - Chain multiple PDF4ME operations together
 - Integrate with email nodes for automated document distribution
 - Connect with storage services for file management
 - Build complete document processing pipelines
+- Automate document classification and routing

 For detailed examples and workflow templates, visit our documentation.